 Lois Ann Disponett

 On December 2, 2016, Governor Matt Bevin appointed Lois Ann Disponett as Commissioner of the Kentucky Real Estate Commission.
 Lois Ann was born and raised in Anderson County, Kentucky.
-She first obtained her sales associate license in August 1, 1976, becoming the first female Realtor® in Anderson County.
+She first obtained her sales associate license in August 1, 1976.
 On January 3, 1978, she obtained her broker’s license.
 A few months later, she opened her own office and became the principal broker of Lois Ann Disponett Real Estate Company.
-This also made her the first female to own her own real estate company in Anderson County.
-Her office is located in Lawrenceburg, Kentucky, and she has five sales associates.
+Her office is located in Lawrenceburg, Kentucky.
 Lois Ann graduated in 1975 from Anderson County High School and obtained her Associate Degree in Real Estate from the Lexington Technical Institute in 1977.
 Lois Ann obtained the designations of CRS, Certified Residential Specialist and GRI, Graduate Realtor® Institute.
 She is currently in the process of obtaining her CRB, Certified Residential Broker, designation.
 In June of 2002, Lois Ann, along with four other individuals, formed and opened Century Bank in Lawrenceburg (which is the only financial institution in Anderson County).

-Lois Ann is a member of First Baptist Church in Lawrenceburg, where she has been an active Sunday School teacher for over 27 years.
-She also serves as 6th District Chair of the Republican Party, is a member of WROCK, Women Republicans of Central Kentucky, is a KEMI board member, and is a 15 year member of the Lexington-Bluegrass Association of Realtors®.
-She is currently serving on the site based council at Turner Elementary School in Lawrenceburg.
+Lois Ann is a member of First Baptist Church in Lawrenceburg, where she has been an active Sunday School teacher for over 40 years.
+She also served as 6th District Chair of the Republican Party, member of WROCK, Women Republicans of Central Kentucky, KEMI board member, and is a 27-year member of the Lexington-Bluegrass Association of Realtors®.

-Along with her real estate business, Lois Ann has been involved in the development of both residential and commercial property in the Anderson County area for the last 24 years.
-She has been married to her husband, Todd Hyatt, who is also a Realtor®, for 18 years and they have one daughter, Anna Marie Hyatt, who is ten years old.
-Lois Ann is very supportive of her family and is an active "Soccer and Softball" Mom.
+Along with her real estate business, Lois Ann has been involved in the development of both residential and commercial property in the Anderson County area for the last 36 years.
+She has been married to her husband, Todd Hyatt, who is also a Realtor®, for 30 years and they have one daughter, Anna Marie Hyatt, who is 22 years old and attends Campbellsville University.
 Lois Ann brings a lot of knowledge and experience with her to her new role as Commissioner.
 She is excited about her new responsibility and the Commission welcomes her on board.

 On November 1, 2012, Governor Steve Beshear appointed Kimberly G. Sickles to a four-year term as Commissioner.
 Ms. Sickles was originally licensed on March 13, 1995 as a sales associate with Sickles Inc. Realty.
 Ms. Sickles and her husband are the owners of Sickles Inc. Realty where she also serves as its office manager and specializes in first time homebuyers.